Trade Policy Alert Services Compared: Which Catches Your Change

 Law firms (Sandler & Travis, Crowell, Hogan Lovells, Akin Gump, others) and trade publications (Journal of Commerce, FreightWaves) publish weekly or daily digests of trade policy developments.
 Some are free, others are gated behind firm relationships or paid subscriptions.

 What they do well: Curated by humans who read the underlying notices and add context.
-Legal analysis, litigation implications, mitigation options that government feeds do not provide.
+Legal analysis, litigation implications, mitigation options (such as the auto-parts duty offset and USMCA content treatment) that government feeds do not provide.

 Where they fail: Cadence.
-Weekly digests miss changes with 7-day effective dates.
+Weekly digests miss changes with short effective-date windows; the MHDV tariff went from proclamation to effect in roughly two weeks.
 The curation is general; it is not personalized to your specific HTS codes.

 Best for: Compliance teams that want context and analysis alongside raw notices, and that operate on weekly review cadences rather than continuous monitoring.